 I also really enjoyed the passages in To Capture What We Cannot Keep that Colin wrote to beautifully describe the elaborate clothes worn during the late 1800s.
 Fashion and appearance were of great importance at the time and it was delightful to read about what the characters were wearing to art shows attended by Seurat.
 I especially loved the scene where the characters were skating and taking advantage of showing off a little bit of ankle!

 Cait is not a relatable character

 While there are numerous aspects of the novel that I adored, the protagonist Cait, is one that I found relatable at first and then at about 3/4 of the way through the book became a somewhat dislikable character.
 Without spoiling too much of the plot, I will just say that I was disappointed with the lack of direction she gave to the young adults that she was chaperoning.
 I felt that for someone who is trying to break the norms of society and find her own place in the world, she could have been more inspiring and helpful to Alice and Jamie.

-To Capture What We Cannot Keep is a beautifully written novel that will whisk its readers right into the time period of 1887 flawlessly.
+To Capture What We Cannot Keep by Beatrice Colin is a beautifully written novel that will whisk its readers right into the time period of 1887 flawlessly.
 It is quite an enjoyable historical fiction that provides a window to an era long forgotten.
 Although the main character fell flat for me, I do think that those who enjoy historical fiction will find this novel quite enjoyable.

 Quotes: To Capture What We Cannot Keep, Beatrice Colin

 The hot-air balloon had reached the end of its chain and came to a sudden, jolting halt.
 She opened her eyes.
 The brazier roared, the balloon still floated in the air, the world was as she left it; Paris below and the sky above.